⏱️ 6 minute read

 Projected Total Cost

-- Projected Total is defined as the expected total cost of the project when it is completed.
-It is calculated using Actual Cost and Remaining Work Cost.
+Projected Total is defined as the expected total cost of the project when it's completed.
+It's calculated using Actual Cost and Remaining Work Cost.

-- Cost of past and future expenses are included
+The cost of past and future expenses is included.

 T&M Profit calculations